 The New Generation of Financial Talent – Where Do You Fit?

 Change is inevitable and it can be a good thing.
-Some of us started out pushing pencils with a green pad of paper from a beige cubicle.
+It wasn’t long ago accounting and finance professionals were pushing pencils on a green pad of paper from a beige cubicle.
 Now we’re pushing buttons with green energy from the comforts of home.
 As we move further into the 21st century, the world of finance continues to progress beyond applications and the environment.

 With entrepreneurial attitudes, they flourish in environments of challenge, responsibility, diversity, flexibility and honesty.
 They also seek meaningful careers, and mentors or managers who will provide constructive feedback and contribute to their development in the workplace.